South Wichita shooting sends woman to the hospital; children inside home at time

 WICHITA, Kan.
-(KSNW) – Wichita Police are responding to a call for a shooting in the 3100 block of south Elizabeth street.
+(KSNW) – KSN News expects more information this morning from Wichita police after they responded to a shooting in the 3100 block of South Elizabeth Street on Tuesday.

 The man was also taken to the hospital to be treated for his injuries, but he was not shot according to police.